 Is Fiji Water Worth The Money Or Overpriced?
 It's Complicated.

-When you're out and about and need to hydrate, you might be tempted to grab a bottle of bougie Fiji Water from the nearest store or vending machine.
+When you're out and about and need to hydrate, a bougie bottle of Fiji Water starts to sound pretty good.
 Is the water loved by Hollywood's elites worth the price?
-It is certainly expensive — at Target, 16.9-ounce bottles of Fiji Water retail for around $8 for a pack of six, whereas you can get 24 bottles of Dasani water for about $5.30.
+It is certainly expensive — at Target, bottles of Fiji Water retail for around $8 for a pack of six whereas you can get 24 bottles of Dasani water for about $5.30.
+Whether premium bottled water like Fiji is worth the extra cost has been a subject of much debate.

-Even some one-time consumers of Fiji's bottled water are no longer fans of the taste.
-In a 2024 post in r/HydroHomies on Reddit, dozens of users agreed that the water doesn't taste like it used to.
-Of course, taste is subjective, and there must be a reason Fiji Water is touted by so many public figures.
-But no matter your opinion on the flavor, I think we can all agree that the water company's ethics are a bit murky.
+Consumer preferences ebb and flow over time, though.
+Some one-time consumers are no longer fans of Fiji's velvet taste.
+In a 2024 post in r/HydroHomies, dozens of users agreed the water doesn't taste like it used to.
+Taste is subjective, though.
+Whether you enjoy drinking it or not is up to you.
+Still, there must be a reason Fiji Water is touted by so many public figures.

 Fiji Water controversies

-Fiji Water faced more legal action over false advertising again in January 2025 when the Plastic Pollution Coalition filed a complaint alleging that the company used misleading marketing by calling the product "natural artesian water" and "protected from external elements."
-The complaint argued that these claims weren't accurate because of alleged BPA and microplastic contamination.
+Fiji Water faced legal action again in January 2025 when the Plastic Pollution Coalition filed a complaint alleging the company was misleading consumers by calling the product "natural artesian water" which was "protected from external elements."
+The complaint argued these claims weren't accurate because of alleged BPA and microplastic contamination.
 In March 2025, a federal court in Illinois rejected the case, citing insufficient evidence.
-Studies examining samples of other brands have detected microplastics in bottled water; Fiji Water was not included in that research, though the company was part of a bottled water recall that affected millions.
+Studies examining samples of other brands have detected microplastics in much of our water, but Fiji was not included in that research.
+The company was part of a bottled water recall that affected millions (it had to do with low-risk bacteria, not plastics).
+All in all, the company has weathered significant backlash as a luxury product while retaining its smooth, crisp taste.
+Stay classy, Fiji.